 This is where things can get tedious — especially the first time through.

 You can probably set your card up as an external account using your online banking service.
 I did that from Wells Fargo — see here.
-It’s a bit clunky though: initial verification of trial deposits, a sizable transfer fee of $3, and a pretty lengthy load time.
+But some banks are still charging a sizable transfer fee of up to $3 or even more.

 If you want to avoid the hefty bank transfer fee, you can move the money through a middleman account like PayPal or Amazon Payments.
 It’s an awkward two-step maneuver though: move money from your bank account into the middleman account, then move money from the middleman account to your card.
 That two-step, not to mention the initial verification steps when linking your accounts, adds up to an even lengthier load process.